-You can make a valuable first impression at the start of a presentation or conference by using icebreakers.
-They’ll boost audience engagement, help people to settle in, and set the tone of the session.
+Icebreakers are the perfect way to make a good first impression at the start of a presentation or conference.
+They aid with boosting audience engagement, help people to settle in, and set the tone of the session.

-Therefore it’s a good idea to think them through thoroughly before your event.
+It’s a good idea to think them through thoroughly before your event so that you’re fully prepared.

 - Set a clear goal